 To make things even more interesting (or complicated, depending on your point of view), our eyes and brains are so amazing that they automatically detect and compensate for unbalanced lighting.
 So when we look at a thing under unbalanced (say very warm) light, we actually perceive the thing to be the color it would be under more balanced light.
 Digital cameras try to do the same thing (it’s called “automatic white balancing”), but they are nowhere near as good at it as our eyes and brains are.
 This is why things sometimes look different in pictures than they do in "real life".

-At Occitan Imports we are in the business of selling beautiful, colorful things to people sitting in front of computer screens, and we try very hard to ensure that the colors they see when they open up their USPS Priority Mail box are as close as possible to the colors they saw when they were looking at an image of the product on our web site.
-We photograph the smaller products outdoors, on bright, clear, sunny days, between the hours of 11:00 and 3:00 (yes, we really do this).
-We photograph the larger objects, like tablecloths and table runners, using professional, studio quality strobe lights that are designed to simulate natural sunlight, and then process the images with some really sophisticated software that does its best to ensure that the image you see on your screen is as close as possible to what you would see if you were standing right next to the product.
+At Occitan Imports we are in the business of selling beautiful, colorful things to people sitting in front of computer screens, and we do our best to ensure that the colors they see when they open up their USPS Priority Mail box are as close as possible to the colors they saw when they were looking at an image of the product on our web site.
+To that end, we photograph our tablecloths in a professional photography studio using strobe lights that are designed to simulate natural sunlight on a slightly overcast day.
+We then process them with software that tries to offset some of the color distortion that will be introduced by a "typical" computer screen.
+In theory, if you put one of our tablecloths on a table in a room that's well-lit entirely with "natural light" LED bulbs, it should look very similar to the way it looks on your computer screen.
+However, if you put it in a room that's, say, dimly lit with "soft white" incandescent bulbs, it will look different, and, unfortunatately, there's nothing we (or anyone) can do about that.